toke/dotfiles/README.md

 These are (part of) my dotfiles.
 I'm migrating to the new repository as I touch them.
 I currently use [GNU Stow][stow] to manage my symlinks, but this is optional.
+Sometimes you may choose to symlink some files manually order to keep local modifications i.E. if you just want to add `.gnupg/gpg.conf`.

 ## Structure